tonyzhao-jt/vllm-PQ/docs/source/serving/openai_compatible_server.md

 In order for the language model to support chat protocol, vLLM requires the model to include a chat template in its tokenizer configuration.
-The chat template is a Jinja2 template that specifies how are roles, messages, and other chat-specific tokens are encoded in the input.
+The chat template is a Jinja2 template that specifies how roles, messages, and other chat-specific tokens are encoded in the input.

-An example chat template for `NousResearch/Meta-Llama-3-8B-Instruct` can be found [here](https://github.com/meta-llama/llama3?tab=readme-ov-file#instruction-tuned-models)
+An example of a chat template for `NousResearch/Meta-Llama-3-8B-Instruct` can be found [here](https://github.com/meta-llama/llama3?tab=readme-ov-file#instruction-tuned-models)

 Some models do not provide a chat template even though they are instruction/chat fine-tuned.
-For those model, you can manually specify their chat template in the `--chat-template` parameter with the file path to the chat template, or the template in string form.
-Without a chat template, the server will not be able to process chat and all chat requests will error.
+For those models, you can manually specify their chat template with the `--chat-template` parameter followed by the file path to the chat template, or the template in string form.
+Without a chat template, the server will not be able to process the chat and all chat requests will throw an error.

 ```bash
 vllm serve <model> --chat-template ./path-to-chat-template.jinja
 ```

 vLLM community provides a set of chat templates for popular models.
-You can find them in the examples directory [here](https://github.com/vllm-project/vllm/tree/main/examples/)
+You can find them in the "examples" directory [here](https://github.com/vllm-project/vllm/tree/main/examples/)

 With the inclusion of multi-modal chat APIs, the OpenAI spec now accepts chat messages in a new format which specifies